-Field Name Instructions Type of Application Select the type from the following list.
-Check only one: New: An application that is being submitted to an agency for the first time.
+o.
+Type of Application Field Name Instructions Type of Application Select the type from the following list.
+Check only one.
+This field is required.
+New: An application that is being submitted to an agency for the first time.
 Resubmission: An application that has been previously submitted, but was not funded, and is being resubmitted for new consideration.
 Renewal: An application requesting additional funding for a period subsequent to that provided by a current award.
 A renewal application competes with all other applications and must be developed as fully as though the applicant is applying for the first time.
 Continuation: A non-competing application for an additional funding/budget period within a previously approved project period.
-Revision: An application that proposes a change in 1) the Federal Government's financial obligations or contingent liability from an existing obligation, or 2) any other change in the terms and conditions of the existing award.
-Existing definitions for NIH and other PHS agencies Type of Application are somewhat different: New is the same.
+Revision: An application that proposes a change in the Federal Government's financial obligations or contingent liability from an existing obligation, or any other change in the terms and conditions of the existing award.
+Existing definitions for NIH and other PHS agencies Type of

+Field Name Instructions Application are somewhat different: New is the same.
 Check this option when submitting an application for the first time.
-See also the policy Resubmission of Unpaid RFA Applications and Resubmission of Applications with a Changed Grant Activity Mechanism.
+See also the policy Resubmission of Unpaid RFA Applications and Resubmission of Applications with a Changed Grant Activity Code.
 Resubmission is equivalent to NIH and other PHS agencies Revision.
 Check this option when submitting a revised or amended application.
 See also the NIH Policy on Resubmission Applications.
-Renewal is equivalent to NIH and other PHS agencies

-Field Name Instructions

-Competing Continuation.

-• Continuation is equivalent to NIH and other PHS agencies Progress Report.
-For the purposes of NIH and other PHS agencies, the box for Continuation will not be used and should not be checked.

-• Revision is somewhat equivalent to NIH and other PHS agencies Supplement, but would also include other changes as noted in the definition above.
+Renewal is equivalent to NIH and other PHS agencies Competing Continuation.
+Continuation is equivalent to NIH and other PHS agencies Progress Report.
+For the purposes of NIH and other PHS agencies, the box for Continuation will not be used and should not be checked. • Revision is somewhat equivalent to NIH and other PHS agencies Supplement, but would also include other changes as noted in the definition above.
 In general, changes to the "terms and conditions of the existing award" (as noted in example 2 above) would not require the submission of another application through Grants.gov.
 Applicants should contact the awarding agency for advice on submitting any revision/supplement application.
 This field also affects how you complete Item 4.
 Federal Identifier.
 If "Type of Application" is "New", you can leave the Federal Identifier field blank on the first submission attempt.
 However, the Federal Identifier field becomes a required field when submitting a Changed/Corrected application to address errors/warnings.
 When submitting a Changed/Corrected "New" application, enter the Grants.gov tracking number of the previous submission attempt (e.g. GRANT12345678).
 If you are unable to find the tracking number, enter "N/A".
 If "Type of Application" is "Renewal", "Revision" or "Resubmission", enter the IC and serial number of the prior application/award number (e.g. CA123456).
 For these types of applications, do not change the Federal Identifier field when submitting Changed/Corrected applications.

-If Revision, Enter If application is a revision, check the appropriate box(es):

-Appropriate Letter(s) in A. Increase Award

-Box(es) B. Decrease Award

-C. Increase Duration

-D. Decrease Duration

-E. Other

-May select more than one.

-Other (Specify) If E. Other was selected as the Revision, enter text to explain.

-Is this application being submitted to other agencies?
-Check the box, if applicable.

-What Other Agencies?
-Enter Agency name(s).
+If Revision, mark appropriate box(es) If Revision, mark appropriate box(es).
+May select more than one: αρριοριιαίο σολ(οδ) A. Increase Award B. Decrease Award C. Increase Duration D. Decrease Duration